-- A Java Thread is an object, e.g. - It contains methods & (internal) fields

-Traditional Java Thread objects are now called "platform threads", whereas new "virtual threads" are "lightweight" concurrency objects
+- A Java Thread is an object, e.g. - It therefore contains methods & (internal) fields - Traditional Java Thread objects are now called "platform threads"

 Platform threads

 Thread supports the creation of platform threads that are typically mapped 1:1 to kernel threads scheduled by the operating system.
 Platform threads will usually have a large stack and other resources that are maintained by the operating system.
 Platforms threads are suitable for executing all types of tasks but may be a limited resource.